mantidproject/mantid/dev-docs/source/GitWorkflow.rst

 When naming `public branches
 <http://github.com/mantidproject/mantid/branches>`_ that will be
-synchronized with GitHub, please follow the convention of ``issuenumber_short_description``.
+pushed to GitHub, please follow the convention of ``issuenumber_short_description``.
 This will allow others to discover what the branch is for (issue number) and quickly know what is being done there (short description).
 Please remember that public branches